-In nature, cats get most of their water from foods they eat, not from sipping at ponds or streams.
+In nature, cats evolved as desert animals.
+They get most of their water from foods, not from sipping at ponds or streams.

-Yet when it comes to water dishes, a completely unnatural innovation, cats drink with enthusiasm and pure pleasure, not just out of healthful necessity.
+Yet when it comes to water dishes, an unnatural innovation, cats drink with enthusiasm.
+They seem to find pleasure in it.

-For contented cats, especially those where they eat mostly dry food, the water dish may be just as important and more frequently visited than the food dish.
+For contented cats, especially those eating mostly dry food, a water dish is important and gets frequent visits.

-And there’s reason to suspect that, for cats, water is more important than it is for other animals.
+And there’s reason to believe that, for cats, water is more important than for other animals.
 Cats evolved a special, highly efficient method of drinking that makes them look elegant while dogs look like slobs and people like klutzes.

-Some of it can be pretty amusing, as are so many things cats do.
+Some of it’s amusing, as are many things cats do.
 But the issues range from simply humorous to deadly serious.

-Cats evolved to become highly effective and selective water consumers, getting most of their fluids from food.
-That sort of evolution doesn’t happen without a strong purpose or benefit.
+Cats evolved to become highly effective and selective water consumers.
+Survival in the desert required getting most of their fluids from prey.

-Cats aren’t like any other species… or each other, Often, water’s fun for them.
-Cats seem most in their element when they find play in daily activities.
+Cats aren’t like any other species… or each other.
+Often, water’s fun for them.
+Cats are most in their element when they find play in daily activities.

-There, he flattened them by licking all the water from the surfaces.
-He spread a half-dozen of so in a hallway and stopped, like a quantum object, only when he realized he was being observed.
-He never did it again.
+There, he flattened them, licking all the water from the surfaces.
+He spread a half-dozen of so in a hallway.
+He stopped only after he realized he was being watched.
+Never happened again.